Use Board Templates

 Refinery Operations

-For teams using Refinery to sample their data, the Refinery Board template provides an overview of sampling operations.
+For teams using Refinery to sample their data, the Refinery Board Template provides an overview of sampling operations.

 Tip

 Refinery emits metrics that provide insights into its health, trace throughput, and sampling statistics.
-Required fields in the Refinery Board template map to these metrics and populate automatically when sent to Honeycomb.
+Required fields in the Refinery Board Template map to these metrics and populate automatically when sent to Honeycomb.
 To learn more about these fields, visit Refinery Configuration.

-The Refinery Board template includes the following queries:
+The Refinery Board Template includes the following queries:

 Query Name Query Description Required Fields